 CCAS has the right to terminate a volunteer for failure to adhere to policies and procedures of CCAS.
 CCAS uses the practice of the progressive discipline model.
+When a volunteer resigns or when he/she is terminated, the volunteer shall return any issued CCAS property to the CCAS volunteer coordinator, supervisor or a member of management.
+CCAS request you notify the Volunteer Coordinator as far in advance as possible and make arrangements for an exit interview.

-Discipline/Termination examples include, but are not limited to:
+These examples include, but art not limited to:

 - a.
-It becomes apparent that the individual no longer meets the needs of CCAS - b.
-The volunteer fails to abide by the rules and policies of CCAS - c.
+It becomes apparent that the individual no longer meets the needs of the CCAS - b.
+The volunteer fails to abide by the rules and policies of the CCAS - c.
 The volunteer fails to follow instructions or otherwise impedes staff in the performance of their duties. - d.
 Volunteers inactive for 3 months are at risk of being removed from our volunteer list and may be required to repeat mentoring before becoming active.